 We have many types of tests and many level of tests.
 In order to write a few lines of production code, many lines of test code are written.
-Once I working on a feature and kept track of the number of lines I changed or created for tests and for production purpose.
+Once, while working on a feature, I kept track of the number of lines I changed or created for tests and for production purpose.
 Test code represented > 80%.

 Unit tests, integration tests, user acceptance tests, … represented 4 times more (at least).
 All this code needs to be maintained.
 Every time production code behavior is changed, tests will brake.
 If not, tests probably are useless.
 Test code will have to be changed.